moreshwarp/Full-Stack-JavaScript-Developer/cld3fjb5z000909mhhe5pamn3.md

 ## 🔉Audio Tag in HTML

-* Audio 🔉 tag will embed the sound content in the document 📄.
+* The audio 🔉 tag will embed the sound content in the document 📄.

 * And it will have the following attributes.